g4ze/cattoDB/README.md

 # cattoDB
 just a new NOSQL DBMS existing out there purring in the wild.

+DBMS that responses to fundamental CRUD commands.
+Has its own API and CLI.
+Deployed using kubernetes minikube.
+Image is available on DockerHub.

 so, ive ben thinking of first of all having basic functionalities. to begin with i beleive i should start with the commands that dont handle file making or deletion but just file manipulation part; ofcourse since it is a catto we would have things sound similar to it.
 ❌-depicts non-functionality of the command